yhnavein/delegation-wizard/README.md

 node app
 ```

-After that open http://localhost:3001/ using your favourite browser.
+After that open http://localhost:3001/ using your favourite browser (not IE).

 ## Licence